zozyo/agent_PSY16Z/README.md

 # PSY16Z character file repo

 For better ai response

-need about 10 mins to restart the bot
+Need about 10 mins to restart the bot